VickyTEI/starter-blog-mog/content/authors/admin/_index.md

 superuser: true

 # Role/position
-role: Chief sleeper of the House
+role: Chief Sleeper of the House

 # Organizations/Affiliations
 organizations:
-- name: Home
+- name: Home Worker

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include AI and the importance of territory in the domestic garden setting.